 2. Contact the staff person whose name is associated with the funding priority that fits your work.
 Send an email telling them you are interested in applying and give them a brief description of the work.
 Be aware that funds are awarded 6 weeks after the grant deadline so plan accordingly.

 3. If you and the staff person decide together that the work you are proposing is a good partnership, you will be connected to the Grants Manager.
-She will give you a code to connect to the online grant system to begin the application process.
+They will give you a code to connect to the online grant system to begin the application process.
 You will also receive a pdf of the proposal so you can preview the questions.
 If you have problems with the grant system technology, you will contact the Grants Manager.
 If you are unsure of how to answer a question in the proposal, you will contact the staff person associated with the funding priority.

 4. The deadlines for proposals are listed at the top of the page.
 If you have started a proposal but you are not able to complete the proposal by the deadline, please contact your designated staff person.